technofocus-pte/extnddatainsghtscopltpwrbiprv/Labs/Lab 7 - Write Copilot prompts to create narrative visuals in Power BI.md

 **Objective** - In this Lab, You will create few prompts to Copilot to create Narrative

+**Note** - You need to resume the Fabric capacity that you paused yesterday

 ## Task 1 - Generate report using Copilot in Power BI Service

 1. Switch to Power BI Fabric Portal -